News

 |

-Kelly Arnold just qualified
+Arnold just qualified for his first

-for his first PLAYERS Championship, ranked 20th on the Central money
+PLAYERS Championship, ranked 20th on the

-list, but made the most of his opportunity.
-The rookie from
+Central money list, but made the most of

-Southgate led the field with 6 birdies at Whispering Pines GC and kept
+Southgate led the field with 6 birdies

-division commissioner Greg Kline from winning his 5th straight major
+commissioner Greg Kline from winning his

-qualified for the TOUR Championship and the Commissioner's Cup.
+Championship and the Commissioner's Cup.

 |